tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 I would just have to find a new stream... a new group.

-I could find another jockey who wanted to make it to the top.
+I could find another streamer who wanted to make it to the top.

 And just like Ton, I could help them...